Paper by Erik D. Demaine

 Reference:

-Josh Brunner, Erik D. Demaine, Dylan Hendrickson, and Julian Wellman, “Complexity of Retrograde and Helpmate Chess Problems: Even Cooperative Chess is Hard”, in Proceedings of the the 31st International Symposium on Algorithms and Computation (ISAAC 2020), Hong Kong, December 14–18, 2020, 33:1–33:14.
+Josh Brunner, Erik D. Demaine, Della Hendrickson, and Julian Wellman, “Complexity of Retrograde and Helpmate Chess Problems: Even Cooperative Chess is Hard”, in Proceedings of the the 31st International Symposium on Algorithms and Computation (ISAAC 2020), Hong Kong, December 14–18, 2020, 33:1–33:14.

 Abstract: